Inzhenerka/docs.getdbt.tech/website/docs/reference/commands/debug.md

 ## Flags

-`dbt debug` supports the following flags to use in the CLI. dbt Cloud CLI users can use the [`dbt environment`](/reference/commands/dbt-environment) command to interact with your dbt Cloud environment.

 :::info Flag Availability in the dbt Cloud IDE
 The dbt Cloud IDE currently supports the following flags:

 - `dbt debug`
 - `dbt debug --connection`
 :::

+`dbt debug` supports the following flags in your terminal when using the command line interface (CLI). dbt Cloud CLI users can use the [`dbt environment`](/reference/commands/dbt-environment) command to interact with your dbt Cloud environment.

 ```text
 Usage: dbt debug [OPTIONS]